 In order to present this information on land degradation in an aggregated manner, Table 13 adapts the ecosystem extent account structure based on the IUCN ETs presented in Table 10.
 The 2000 to 2015 accounting period for Table 13 reflects the baseline required for UNCCD reporting.
 The top row provides an opening measure for the degraded and not degraded extent for each IUCN ET (column).
-Given the baseline begins in 2000, no ecosystems are degraded in the context of SDG 15.3.1 at this point in time.
+Given the baseline starts at 2000 for measuring land degradation neutrality to 2030, whilst degradation will have occurred by this point in time no ecosystems are degraded in the context of SDG 15.3.1 at this point in time.
+It is highlighted that countries are also likely to be interested in overall, cumulative degradation within their territories.